sbroboticsteam/MROV-SOFTWARE/MATE-ROV-FLOAT/laptop/README.md

 # Surface Laptop

 1. surface_laptop.py contains 2 endpoints
-    - GET /
+    - GET / - used to signal the float to start the process
-    - POST /depth
+    - POST /depth - used by the float to send coordinates
 2. The (time, depth) coordinates received from the ESP32 will be stored in coordinates_data.json

 # Setup Requirement
-1. To set up a virtual environment for your Python project, follow these steps:
+1. Set up a virtual environment for your Python project
   ```
   python -m venv myenv
   ```